-On motion of Ms. Reyes, seconded by Ms. Smart, this recommendation was approved by the following vote: Aye, Mr. Cepeda, Mr. Edwards, Dr. King, Dr. Koritz, Mr. McMillan, Mr. Montgomery, Mr. Perl, Ms. Reyes, Ms. Smart; No, none; Absent, Governor Rauner.
+On motion of Ms. Reyes, seconded by Ms. Smart, these recommendations were approved by the following vote: Aye, Mr. Cepeda, Mr. Edwards, Dr. King, Dr. Koritz, Mr. McMillan, Mr. Montgomery, Mr. Perl, Ms. Reyes, Ms. Smart; No, none; Absent, Governor Rauner.
 (Mr. Fitzgerald asked to be recorded as not voting on this item.)